uliilu/short-lnk-meteor-course/readme.md

 # Short-Lnk

 This project is a link shortener.
-A result of a video tutorial from Andrew Mead on Udemy.
-It's meant to learn Meteor and right at this moment GIT'ing
+A result of a video tutorial from Andrew Mead on Udemy cause I'm a newbie to this.
+It's primarily meant for me to learn Meteor with React and right at this moment, GIT'ing!

-I guess this is probably nothing special...
+So nothing special and certainly nothing high end.

 # Author
 Uli von Homeyer